Kathryn E. Cherry: Career

 During the 1904 St. Louis World's Fair, Cherry's china paintings earned her a gold medal for female art.
 Two years later she began exhibiting her creations at the Saint Louis Artist's Guild.
 During this time period she was appointed "Master Craftsman" by the Boston Society of Arts and Crafts.

 By 1912, Cherry and her sister Jessie M. Bard were chosen to teach at the Dawson Dawson-Watson Summer School of Painting and Handcraft.
-Three years later, she was promoted to head of the art department at Principia Junior College Academy.
-Cherry succeeded Frederick Oakes Sylvester as Principia art director.
+From 1915-1931, Cherry was the Art Director at The Principia succeeding the school's first Art Director, Frederick Oakes Sylvester.

 Cherry exhibited her works at the annual shows of the St. Louis Art League, the Kansas City Art Institute, and the Pennsylvania Academy.
 Her work often displayed marine scenes, floral still life, and landscapes of St. Louis.
 In 1924, her painting Fish, Fruit, and Flowers earned her a gold medal at the Kansas City Art Museum exhibition.

 In 1926, her paintings at the Women's National Exposition earned her and Elizabeth Price a $1,000 prize and later a bronze medal at a Kansas art exhibition.
 Cherry died on November 19, 1931 in St Louis, Missouri.